MobiApp121/PressBooks-MobiAp121-Publishing/readme.txt

  5. Navigate to: Themes → Installed Themes.

- 6. Network Enable "Luther", "Clarke", "Donham", "PressBooks Publisher One", and any other PressBooks theme you want to use.
+ 6. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "Austen", "Pressbooks Publisher One", and any other Pressbooks theme you want to use. *IMPORTANT* If any theme doesn't appear, we advise copying ALL themes to the generic Wordpress themes folder and activating as normal.
+Do not delete them from the PressBooks plugin.

  7. Navigate to: Settings → Network Settings.